-Your FICO score and credit scores developed by credit bureaus and other businesses won't be affected by an overdrafted bank account except when the overdraft ends up on your credit report through a collection account or late payment.
+Your FICO score and credit scores won't be affected by an overdrafted bank account except when the overdraft ends up on your credit report through a collection account or returned payment.

 There are also specialty reporting agencies that report on checking accounts closed with an outstanding balance.
 These include Certegy Check Services, ChexSystems, and Telecheck.
 Having an account listed with one of these agencies can affect your ability to get a new checking account.
-However, information from these speciality reporting agencies isn't included in your credit score.
+However, information from these specialty reporting agencies isn't included in your credit score.